MicrosoftDocs/mixed-reality/enthusiast-guide/motion-controller-problems.md

 ## How can I tell if I'm using Bluetooth technology

 Motion controllers use the same Bluetooth technology found in many consumer devices and are designed to work with the Bluetooth capability included in any recent PC.
-Your PC should have Bluetooth radio if it passed the mixed reality compatibility check.
-To verify:
+Your PC should have a Bluetooth radio and/or your Windows Mixed Reality headset should have a built-in Bluetooth radio if it passed the Mixed Reality compatibility check.
+To verify if the PC has a Bluetooth radio:

 * Open "Device Manager".
 * Expand the Bluetooth section and look for an adapter.

 ![Screenshot of an Example Device Manager.
 The Adapter is the Bluetooth radio.](images/devicemanagerbtadapterpic.png)

-If your PC doesn’t have Bluetooth, use Pluggable USB Bluetooth 4.0 Low Energy Micro Adapter.
+If your PC doesn’t have Bluetooth, use Pluggable USB Bluetooth 4.0 Low Energy Micro Adapter or [pair the controllers directly to the HMD]](controllers-in-wmr.md#pair-motion-controllers-to-HMD).

 ## Wi-Fi slows down on my notebook when motion controllers are turned on

-Your notebook may share its Wi-Fi antenna with Bluetooth when connected to a 2.4-GHz access point.
+Your notebook may share its Wi-Fi antenna with Bluetooth when connected to a 2.4 GHz access point.
 Check in Device Manager if you can switch band preference to 5 GHz.
-If a 5-GHz network isn't available and performance is severely affected, consider using a Bluetooth dongle.
+If a 5 GHz network isn't available and performance is severely affected, consider using a Bluetooth dongle.

 ![Wifi band selection settings can be found through device manager](images/wifi5ghz.png)